grbeno/grbeno.github.io/pages/dj_async_chat.md

 When the command `npm run build` runs outside of the Docker image, it is necessary to set up a dynamic host and protocol checker.

 To use an environment variable, add the Node installation command inside the Python image.
-Therefore, the Dockerfile should be updated with the following:
+Therefore, the Dockerfile should be updated with the node installation and other copy and build commands:

 ```dockerfile
 # ...